 Have you ever tried to read an article or document that just resembled a wall of text?
+The concept of typographic hierarchy is fundamental for organizing written content and guiding the reader through information effectively.
 No headings, no titles, no captions, just text.
 It’s hard to read, right?
 I’d bet that you’ve even avoided reading content in that format on more than one occasion.
-It strains your eyes, and makes it hard to understand and figure out what’s important.
+Without clear paragraphs, the content lacks structure and flow, making it even more difficult to follow.
+It strains your eyes, and makes it hard to understand and figure out what’s important, ultimately hindering the process of communicating information clearly to the reader.

 What is typographic hierarchy?